Median geometry for spaces with measured walls and for groups: The median space associated to a space with measured walls.

-\end{exmp} We now recall how a space with measured walls naturally embeds in a median space.
-This is done in detail in \cite{CDH-adv,F1,F2} and we just give the outline here. \begin{defn}A section $\mathfrak{s}$ for the projection $\fp :\hh\to \ww$ is called \emph{admissible} if its image contains, together with a half-space $h$, all the half-spaces $h'$ containing $h$.
-We denote by $\overline{\mathcal M}(X)$ the set of admissible sections. \end{defn} We identify an admissible section $\fs$ with its image $\sigma=\fs (\ww )$; with this identification, an admissible section becomes a collection of half-spaces, $\sigma$, such that: \begin{itemize} \item for every wall $w = \{h,h^c\}$ either $h$ or $h^c$ is in $\sigma $, but never both; \item if $h\subset h'$ and $h\in \sigma$ then $h'\in \sigma$. \end{itemize} For any $x\in X$ we denote by $\sigma_x$ the image of the section of $\fp$ associating to each wall the half-space bounding it and containing $x$, that is the set of half-spaces $h\in\hh$ such that $x\in h$.
-Obviously it is an admissible section.
-Notice that $\fp(\sigma_x\vartriangle\sigma_y)=\ww (x| y)$.
+The set of walls is of the form $\{ h, h^c \}$, with $h$ a closed half-space and $h^c$ the complementary open half-space, and can therefore be identified with the set of closed half-spaces, hence with $SO(n,1)/SO(n-1,1)$.
+Since the stabilizer of a wall/a closed half-space is unimodular, there is a $SO(n,1)$-invariant borelian measure $\mu_{\field H^n}$ on the set of walls.
+The set of walls separating two points has a compact closure, therefore it has finite measure and thus $(\field H^n,\ww_{\field H^n},\mu_{\field H^n})$ is a space with measured walls.
+By Crofton's formula \cite[Proposition 3]{CherixMartinValette}, up to multiplying the measure $\mu_{\field H^n}$ by some positive constant, the wall pseudo-metric on $\field H^n$ coincides with the usual hyperbolic distance.
+The case of the infinite dimensional hyperbolic space seems more complicated, see Remark \ref{infdim}.\end{exmp} We now recall how a space with measured walls naturally embeds in a median space.
+This is done in detail in \cite{CDH-adv,F1,F2} and we just give the outline here. \begin{defn}Given a space with measured walls $(X,\ww , \mu)$, a section $\mathfrak{s}$ for the projection $\fp :\hh\to \ww$ is called \emph{admissible} if its image contains, together with a half-space $h$, all the half-spaces $h'$ containing $h$.
+We denote by $\overline{\mathcal M}(X)$ the set of admissible sections. \end{defn} \begin{rem}We identify an admissible section $\fs$ with its image $\sigma=\fs (\ww )$; with this identification, an admissible section becomes a collection of half-spaces, $\sigma$, such that: \begin{itemize} \item for every wall $w = \{h,h^c\}$ either $h$ or $h^c$ is in $\sigma $, but never both; \item if $h\subset h'$ and $h\in \sigma$ then $h'\in \sigma$. \end{itemize} Such a collection of half-spaces is commonly called {\it ultrafilter} in the literature on median spaces.\end{rem} For any $x\in X$ we denote by $\sigma_x$ the image of the section of $\fp$ associating to each wall $\{h,h^c\}$ the half-space containing $x$.
+That is, $\sigma_x$ is the set of half-spaces $h\in\hh$ such that $x\in h$.
+This is an admissible section and

 Let now $x_0$ denote some base point in $X$.
 We define